 Vintage German toys are remarkable for their design, beauty and humor.
 Boby the Monkey Cyclist made by Arnold has a clever zig-zag pattern when riding.
 The mechanical Fox with Goose is a rarely seen gem made by Schuco.

-Here's a classic -- the Rocket USA R-1 Robot - Yellow Rescue Version in excellent working condition with original box.
-And a one-of-a-kind Zylmex Robot Puzzle Race Car oversize take-apart puzzle car with metal robot driver.
+One-of-a-kind Zylmex Robot Puzzle Race Car oversize take-apart puzzle car with metal robot driver.

 Lido Toy Captain Video Rocket Launcher set is complete with wheeled vehicles, missiles and launcher in our ToyTent TrueReplica™ Box with insert -- plus cut-out Video Rangers and badge.
 Forbidden Planet fans will enjoy this Robby the Robot Krell Blaster display with miniature ray gun.